cerc-io/stack-orchestrator/docs/CONTRIBUTING.md

    $ cd stack-orchestrator
    ```

+3. (This and the next step can be done by running `source ./scripts/developer-mode-setup.sh`)

-3. Create and activate a venv:
+   Create and activate a venv:
    ```
    $ python3 -m venv venv
    $ source ./venv/bin/activate